-With Farkas’s paper, the volume turns to a variety of kinds of knowledge with special attention paid to knowledge-how and whether it involves non-propositional intentionality.
+With Farkas’s chapter, the volume turns to a variety of kinds of knowledge with special attention paid to knowledge-how and whether it involves non-propositional intentionality.
 Farkas points out that the question of whether there are distinctive kinds of knowledge (say between factual and practical) is usually approached through asking whether “know-how” is distinct from “know-that”.
 According to one important, “non-intellectualist” approach, for example, knowing-how is a matter of (roughly) having certain abilities, which isn’t to be accounted for in terms of propositional attitudes.
 In contrast, intellectualists argue that knowing-how is species of knowing-that and is importantly connected to the tradition which sees knowledge-that either as a propositional attitude or as entailing that one is in a propositional attitude state such as belief.
 Such a dialectical dichotomy naturally leads opposing parties to try to construct cases where we do, or do not, naturally attribute “know-how”.
 For example, one might consider cases where certain abilities are present or lacking.
 But Farkas argues that people’s basic intuitions on many cases diverge, and so she proposes that instead of trying to account for every ordinary usage of ‘know-how’, we should purposefully narrow our question and consider knowledge and its nature more directly.
 In particular, Farkas recalls a certain tradition of talking about knowledge, present in Plato and Aristotle (and which motivated Ryle’s anti-intellectualist considerations), that sees knowledge as a uniquely human cognitive achievement with a normative aspect.
 The central and paradigmatic case of this achievement has always been a certain kind of relation to the truth.
 But Farkas thinks that ‘practical knowledge’ (a term she prefers to ‘know-how’) is a similarly valuable, normatively loaded, uniquely human cognitive achievement that does not aim at the truth, but which is nonetheless usefully classified together as a type of knowledge.

-Farkas’s discussion provides a novel approach to the know-how/know-that dispute that will no doubt be of interest those engaged in that debate but her paper also makes an obvious contribution to questions about propositionalism.
+Farkas’s discussion provides a novel approach to the know-how/know-that dispute that will no doubt be of interest those engaged in that debate but her chapter also makes an obvious contribution to questions about propositionalism.
 In keeping with a number of other authors in the volume, Farkas takes propositional attitudes to be essentially evaluable for truth.
 In the case of knowledge, evaluability for truth may seem misguided since propositional knowledge can’t have something false as its object, but knowledge does aim at truth and on traditional accounts we can see how a component of knowledge (i.e. belief) can be assessed for truth.
 Propositional knowledge is achieved when it connects one to the truth in the right way.
 Reliable success in action, on the other hand, is not evaluable for truth nor does it aim at truth.
 Rather, practical knowledge is achieved when one is reliably successful in action.
 So, despite this important difference in achievement, in cases of both propositional knowledge and practical knowledge, agents make a cognitive achievement worthy of the label ‘knowledge’.
 In light of this, Farkas’s understanding of practical knowledge combines elements of intellectualism and anti-intellectualism about knowledge-how while motivating the idea that practical knowledge is not propositional.